-Wageningen Bioveterinary Research contributes to the prevention, eradication and control of animal infectious diseases through research, diagnostics and consultancy.
-By doing so, Wageningen Bioveterinary Research helps to guarantee international trade and to preserve the international top position of the Dutch livestock industry.
+We contribute to the prevention, eradication and control of animal infectious diseases through research, diagnostics and consultancy.
+By doing so, WBVR helps to guarantee international trade and to preserve the international top position of the Dutch livestock industry.

-In 2014 we celebrated 110 years of applied veterinary research in the Netherlands!
+In 2019 we celebrate 115 years of applied veterinary research in the Netherlands!
 In 1904 we started as the National Serum Institute in Rotterdam.
 In 1959 this institute merged with the Governmental veterinary research institute (situated in Amsterdam) into the CDI, Centraal Diergeneeskundig Instituut.
 Via ID-DLO, ID-Lelystad, CIDC-Lelystad and infectious disease division of the Animal Sciences group, Central Veterinary Institute (CVI) we ware known effectiev September 6 2016 as Wageningen Bioveterinary Research.

 Highlights of this 110 years of experience are the development of the DIVA-principle to differentiate infected animals from vaccinated animals; many vaccines to control infectious animal diseases were developed and new techniques were invented; Viruses and bacteria were isolated for the first time in the Netherlands and were discovered, like the Lelystad-virus PRRS; we contributed to the eradication of animal and zoonotic diseases from the Netherlands.
 With numerous scientific publications Wageningen Bioveterinary Research and its forerunners contributed to the scientific world and to the society!
 And we will continue to do so in the future.